Dominus Flevit Church

-The present church of Dominus Flevit is built upon the foundations of an earlier Byzantine church, which, like most churches, faced east.
-It was during the Crusader era that people began commemorating the location.
-After the fall of Jerusalem in 1187, the church fell into ruin.
-In the early sixteenth century a mosque or madrasah existed at the site, presumably built by the Turks, from the remains of the earlier church, although the exact use is disputed.
-This place was known as el Mansouriyeh (The Triumphant) and also el Khelweh (The Hermitage).

-The Franciscans were unable to obtain the ruins, so, in 1891 they purchased a small plot of land nearby and built a small chapel there.
-In 1913 a small private home was built in front of the Franciscan chapel by one Miss Mellon.
-This home eventually passed to the Sisters of St. Joseph, who eventually sold it to a Portuguese woman.

 Archaeology

 In 1940, the Benedictine Sisters sold part of the property to the Franciscans.
 The old boundary wall was moved at this time to make the division.
 In 1953 the Franciscans began construction of another wall.
 While digging the foundations, workers unearthed ancient tombs.
 Excavations began at the site, led by Fr.
 Bellarmino Bagatti, OFM.

 Tombs

 A Canaanite tomb from the Late Bronze Age, as well as a necropolis used from 136 BC to AD 300 were discovered.
 The necropolis spanned two separate periods, characterized by differing tomb styles.
 The earlier Second Temple era tombs were of the kokh style, while the Byzantine era section was composed of tombs with arcosolium from the 3rd and 4th centuries AD.
 A Byzantine monastery from the 5th century was also discovered.
 Mosaics from this monastery still remain at the site.

 Byzantine mosaic

 The Byzantine mosaic floor, dating to the beginning of the seventh century CE.
 The floor is surrounded by ribbons and wave motifs.
 The centre of the carpet is divided by squares containing round frames.
 The circles contain fruit, vegetables, flowers and fish.
 The Byzantine mosaic attest to the importance of agriculture for the people of the period.
 The motifs reflect the developed and progressive agriculture of Byzantine Palestine including Jerusalem.
-Some images also contain unique elements, as for instance luffa for the producing of bathing sponges, edible Snakes Melons, and figs tied by a blue string.
+Some images also contain unique elements, as for instance luffa for the producing of bathing sponges, edible snake melons, and figs tied by a blue string.
 Parts of the Byzantine mosaic can also be seen inside the modern church building, with a limestone slab bearing a large cross in the middle (fig. 2 in the gallery below).